Volatyl/code_challenge_toy/README.md

 For example, if the speed is 80, it will print: “Points: 2”.
 If the driver gets more than 12 points, the function will print: “License suspended”.

 ## CHALLENGE 3: CALCULATE NET SALARY
+This program calculates an individual’s Net Salary by getting the inputs of basic salary and benefits.
+Calculates the payee (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.
+Then it returns the Net Salary.

 ## INSTALLATION AND RUNNING

-You can run this project by pulling the source cloning to your machine and opening the index.html file on any browser.
+You can run these projects by cloning the source code to your machine and opening the index.html file on any browser.

 ## Contributions